Skip to content

 Are multivitamin gummies halal?

 Usually not — porcine gelatin is the industry-default gummy base.
-A halal gummy must use a pectin matrix and disclose its certifying body.
-"Gelatin-free" without a named certifier is an unverified claim.
+A halal gummy must use a pectin matrix and disclose its halal standard.
+"Gelatin-free" with no sourcing disclosed is an unverified claim.

 See how a pectin-based halal gummy is built →